HACMan: Learning Hybrid Actor-Critic Maps for 6D Non-Prehensile Manipulation: More discussion on the related work

 \subsection{Compared to~\citet{chen2021system, chen2022visual}}

 Our work is substantially different from~\citet{chen2021system, chen2022visual} from the follow aspects:

 \textbf{Approach:} The approach in~\citet{chen2021system, chen2022visual} follows a student-teacher training pipeline.
 The teacher training is equivalent to the ``No Contact Location" baseline with ``states" observations in our paper.
 The policy takes all the relevant robot state and object state information and outputs delta robot actions.
 Note that they train a single teacher policy across all shapes without using the point cloud which results in a state-observation policy that is ``robust" to shapes instead of ``adaptive" to shapes (see Discussion section in~\citet{chen2022visual}).
 As shown in Table II, this baseline performs significantly worse than our method in our task because it lacks shape information from the point cloud and the robot-centric action space is not as efficient as our object-centric action space.
-On the other hand, although the student policy in~\citet{chen2021system, chen2022visual} takes point cloud observation, its performance is upper bounded by the teacher policy which has been shown to be worse than our proposed method.
+On the other hand, although the student policy in~\citet{chen2021system, chen2022visual} takes point cloud observation, it is trained using imitation learning from the teacher, so its performance is upper bounded by the teacher policy which has been shown to be worse than our proposed method.

-\textbf{Task:} We investigate a completely different task and thus the numbers are not really comparable with~\citep{chen2021system, chen2022visual}.
+\textbf{Task:} We investigate a completely different task and thus the numbers are not really comparable with the numbers from previous work~\citep{chen2021system, chen2022visual}.
 First, we use a simple gripper instead of a dexterous hand.
-As mentioned in the discussion section of~\citep{chen2022visual}, “having more fingers can make it easier” to solve their task.
-Second, we consider matching the orientation and position of the goal pose while~\citep{chen2021system, chen2022visual} only considers orientation.
+Second, we consider matching the orientation and position of the goal pose while~\citet{chen2021system, chen2022visual} only considers orientation.